JWPedia/JWPedia.github.io/_posts/2020-04-09-cli-regolith.md

 ---
 layout: post
-title: Learning to Live in the Command Line, Part 1: Regolith + Pop!OS, Web Browsing
+title: Learning to Live in the Command Line, Part 1: Regolith + Pop!OS
 permalink: /cli-regolith/
+categories: minimalism technology
 date: 2020-04-09
-categories: minimalism technology
 ---

 I've long held a bit of a fascination on the command-line interface (CLI), but was scared to approach it.
 Experienced programmers vouched for the power of the command line, its efficiency, and flexibility.
 Furthermore, as [Matt Might](http://matt.might.net/articles/cripple-your-technology/) recommends, the command line is extremely conducive to productivity, as there are little avenues for distractions.
 That's why I decided to learn how to live in the command line.